Objectification, Infantilisation & Unnatural Digital Beauty

 Looked super pale and ethereal but was actually committed surfer and was saving up to buy a farm and raise livestock with her boyfriend, a fellow Australian model.
 Quite steely despite looking like she reads a lot of Irish poetry and feels the cold acutely.
 In it for the short haul.
 Currently rotating Milan, Tokyo, New York.

 Just left school, very posh, from Surrey.
 Very body awkward except when we got her to jump up and down with her eyes closed to Bon Jovi, where she was able to lose herself in the moment and evoke some natural spontaneity.
 I thought she had real potential at the casting, but that it could go either way.
 Since spotted her in weekend supplement wearing 5 budget dresses for summer.
 Maybe back at college now?

 MUSEUM DOLL NO.15

 We cast her as we thought she looked very early era Margiela.
 Plain, Belgian, un-make-up-able.
 We had to foundation over her eyebrows to match the other girls.
 On the day it didn’t quite work out look-wise as no one else was quite so early era Margiela as her.

 As they say in the movies, the story, all names, characters, and incidents portrayed are fictitious.
 No identification with actual persons, places, or products is intended or should be inferred.
-No animals were harmed in the making of these biographies.
-Copyright DRESS LTD©.
+Copyright DRESS©.
 All rights reserved.